cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 > When sending event content to UiTdatabank trough the Entry API you **must** reuse existing organizer IDs and place IDs when available.
 Otherwise your integration can be blocked because of the creation of duplicates.

-On this page, we outline some options to reuse existing places & organizers from UiTdatabank in your integration.
+On this page, we outline some options to find existing places & organizers from UiTdatabank to reuse in your integration.

 ## Reuse existing places